Acorian0/devsettings/eclipse/Eclipse Tutorials.md

 ___
 <a name="code_formatter_manually"></a>
-#Manually Configuring the Code Formatter
+#Manually Configuring the Eclipse Code Formatter
 The following instructions will guide you through the process of manually configuring the **Code Formater** options in Eclipse.

 1. Go to **Window → Preferences**